workkkfor2012/gemini-coder/packages/website/docs/features/chat/presets.md

 }
 ```

 We make every effort to let you control initialization of your favorite chatbot to the fullest.

-Check below what configuration options are available across supported chatbots.
+You will find available configuration options below.

 <details>
 <summary><strong>AI Studio</strong></summary>